 Broadened exposure to active areas of biology and reading current literature.
+Students encouraged to read and present reviews of current literature related to their senior projects.
 Required of seniors in the biology major and open to seniors in the ID major who are studying biology.